merenlab/merenlab.org/data/sar11-saavs/index.md

 The same output is also archived at [doi:10.6084/m9.figshare.5248432](https://doi.org/10.6084/m9.figshare.5248432){:target="_blank"}.

-## Application of Deep Learning to SAAVs
+## Application of Deep Learning and Fixation Index to SAAVs

-This section describes our use of deep learning to estimate distances between TARA metagnomes based on SAAVs identified in core S-LLPA genes.
+This section describes our use of deep learning to estimate distances between TARA metagenomes based on SAAVs identified in core S-LLPA genes.
 We used the resulting distance matrix to identify the main groups, and proteotypes displayed in Figure 3 in our study.

 ### Setting the stage